 There may also be additional costs for educational visits/trips.

-Applicants should have a minimum of 48 UCAS points at A-Level, a Level Three Extended Diploma at PPP or equivalent qualification.
-They must also have GCSE English and Maths at grade C or above, or an equivalent qualification.
+Applicants should have a minimum of 80 UCAS points at A-Level, a Level 3 Extended Diploma or equivalent qualification, or an Access to Higher Education Diploma.
+They must also have GCSE English at grade C or above, or an equivalent qualification.

 FdSc Animal Management and Behaviour